megazear7/orison/src/partials/documentation/getting-started.md

 ### Creating your first page

-With a few exceptions for layouts and lists, any JavaScript, HTML, or Markdown files under the /src/pages directory will be rendered as an html file at the same location but under the /docs directory.
+With a few exceptions for layouts and list pages, any JavaScript, HTML, or Markdown file under the /src/pages directory will be rendered as an html file at the same location but under the /docs directory.

-JavaScript pages should return a lit-html template.
-Html files will be interpreted as a lit-html template.
+JavaScript pages should return a method which accepts a `context` object and returns a lit-html template.
+Html files will be interpreted as a lit-html template where the `context` object is available.
 Markdown files will be rendered as is.

 Below is an example page.
-Notice that it exports a function which takes no parameters and returns a template.
+Notice that it exports a function which takes no ` context` parameter and returns a template.

 #### /src/pages/example.js
 ```js